It’s All in How You Look At It

 I’ve also wrestled (many times, actually) with closing my Mestengo Books FB page; it contains the same information as my website and I’d rather you visited that over a lackluster FB page.
 All my FB followers (a whopping 35 people) can visit my website, if so inclined.
 Well, that’s gone now, too.
 Whew.
 A moment of trepidation but I quickly recovered.
 (And I have fourteen days to make it live again, in case I change my mind and realize I simply can’t live without an ineffective FB page.)

-I’ll keep the FB page for my nutrition book; eventually, I’m fairly sure, I’ll tire of that one as well.
-I’m trying out Instagtram and Twitter for a few months; I don’t spend more than about thirty minutes a day on each (first thing in the morning is best for me) so I don’t yet feel they’re sucking the soul out of me.
+I’ll keep the FB page for my nutrition book (author’s note: skanky Meta shut it down in May of 2020 for no apparent reason).
+I’m trying out Instagram and Twitter (with Elon taking over, I switched to Tribel in 2022); I don’t spend more than about thirty minutes a day on each (first thing in the morning is best for me) so I don’t yet feel they’re sucking the soul out of me.
 Give ‘em time.

 Does this mean I’m focusing more on productive writing?
 Not necessarily.
 I am currently in a predicament that is engulfing almost every moment of almost every day and invading my thoughts almost round the clock .
 Exhausting.
 But that’s life: the ups and downs, hills and valleys, ebbs and flows.
 Due to unforeseen circumstances, my life is currently in that ebb/down/valley so I’m not focused on writing other than this post.
 Maybe I should be, it would bring a welcome relief from the stress and insomnia.